Noah Caluori: International career

 England U19 in March 2025.
-In June 2025, he was named in the England U20 squad for the 2025 World Rugby U20 Championship.
+In June 2025, he was a member of the England U20 squad at the 2025 World Rugby U20 Championship.

-Initially called up to the senior side in a developmental role, he was named in the England 36-man squad for the 2025 Autumn Nations Series on 26 October 2025.
+Initially called up to the senior side in a developmental role, Caluori was named in the England 36-man squad for the 2025 Autumn Nations Series on 26 October 2025.
 He was selected for the England A squad in November 2025.
 The following week, he scored his first try for England A in a 29–25 victory against Spain.
 After an injury sustained by Tom Roebuck, he was called back into the senior training squad for the final Autumn Nations Series fixture against Argentina.

+Caluori was included in the senior England squad for the inaugural 2026 Nations Championship.
+On 11 July 2026 he made a try-scoring England debut from the bench in a 73-8 win against Fiji at Hill Dickinson Stadium.